lammps/lammps/doc/src/pair_sw.rst

 but not available for the *sw/mod* and :doc:`sw/angle/table
 <pair_sw_angle_table>` pair style variants.
 To turn off the threebody
 contributions all :math:`\lambda_{ijk}` parameters from the potential file are forcibly set to 0.
-In addition the pair style implementations may employ code optimizations for the *threebody off* setting that can result in significant speedups versus the default.
+In addition the pair style implementation may employ code optimizations for the *threebody off* setting that can result in significant speedups versus the default.
+These code optimizations are currently only available for the MANYBODY and OPENMP packages.

-Only a single pair_coeff command is used with the *sw* and *sw/mod* styles which specifies a Stillinger-Weber potential file with parameters for all needed elements.
+Only a single pair_coeff command is used with the *sw* and *sw/mod* styles which specifies a Stillinger-Weber potential file with parameters for all needed elements, except for when the *threebody off* setting is used (see note below).
 These are mapped to LAMMPS atom types by specifying N additional arguments after the filename in the pair_coeff command, where N is the number of LAMMPS atom types:

 * filename
 * N element names = mapping of SW elements to atom types